mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 **Contextual Challenges**

 The "After the Reboot" report [@waite_pedagogy_2017] also contained concerning observations.
 The report found that girls, ethnic minorities, and students of lower socio-economic status were all less likely to take computing as a subject at GCSE level.

-As mentioned above a more recent report shows a furter decline in girls uptake and cites cultural issues, a well as the issue of relative hardness of the subject.
+As mentioned above a more recent report shows a further decline in girls uptake and cites cultural issues, a well as the issue of relative hardness of the subject.

-Sadly, the concerns mostly echo previous concerns with the alienating, abstract nature of computing culture which were explored and address as computing education emerged [Papert].
+Sadly, these reports contain reflections and concerns with student perceptions of computing culture as rigid and alienating that have been present in from some of the earliest computing and coding education research [@papert_epistemological_1990].

-They are also addressed by other work on inclusion from researchers explored in this and the next chapter which highlights the value of authentic projects which appeal to [Many], end products which incorporate personal creativity [many], and processes which incorporate a building of sense of community participation [many].
+Research on inclusive approaches to digital media production  explored, outlined in Chapter 2, highlights the value of authentic projects, end products which incorporate personal creativity, and processes which incorporate a building of sense of community participation.
+While there is a broad consensus on how to address these issue of exclusion from computing cultures which align with the techniques of project-based learning (PBL) project work, there are contextual challenges to applying these in schools contexts.
+Resnick and Rusk outline key significant challenges [-@resnick_coding_2020] including the lack of meaningful contexts, lack of time allocated preventing project approaches, and an over-reliance on rote instruction.
+ADD ANOTHER SOURCE HERE.

 **Games in Schools**

 The After the Reboot report [@waite_pedagogy_2017], returned to the subject of game making as a way of increasing engagement in the process of coding.
 The review highlighted several areas of promise which needed more research: using games for engagement, use of design patterns - a term explored later in this chapter - and the involvement of girls in coding and social and cultural aspects of coding.
 Game making aligns well with the principles of inclusive practices and project-based learning (PBL).
 It provides: learner choice in projects which increases motivation; authentic and shareable project outcomes to encourage peer feedback and reflection;  iterative projects work supporting student mastery; and challenging goals and guidance in goal setting aiding self-regulation in learners.

+### More general barriers to game making which apply to formal and non-formal environments

+#### Identity

+**Gender related identities**

+Following Papert and Turkle's work on a diversity of appoaches to couter the 'hardness' of computing, Kafai and Peppler also address the issues of gender identities and game design [@kafai_beyond_2014] asking how to create new communities and learning environments which align with values of participants rather than aiming to break into existing ones.
+They propose that we ask not *How can we bring girls into the game making clubhouse* but rather *How can we build new clubhouses suitable for the interests of girls*.
+Two of the playful elements they suggest are textiles related technology and the promotion of more collaborative online spaces as opposed to technology competitions.

+- Important to caution against gender stereo-typing and identity in relation to computers [@pelletier_gaming_2008]
+- study by Fisher and Jenson critically explored diverse themes through a summer game making programme 2017).
+Emerging issues included pinkification, marginalisation and exclusions of women from game cultures, sexualisation and harassment.

+**Race related identities**

+In study by Thayter and Ko [@thayer_barriers_2017] the work of Margolis et al is analysed using concepts from communities of practice, type of barriers, and personal obstacles [@margolis_stuck_2008;]

+    Stuck in the Shallow End: Education, Race and Computing by Margolis, Estrella, et al. [ 12] examined the racial gap in high school CS, finding barriers that included lack of access to classes (formal boundary), cultural expectations on who the classes were for, feelings of isolation in classes, divisions within classes between those who “have it or don’t have it” (informal boundaries), and lack of social support(personal obstacle).
+Additional studies found participation and success in computing programs depended on background experience [ 2, 27 ], comfort level [ 27 ], sense of belonging and stereotypes (dis proportionately negatively affecting women) [ 2 , 5, 10, 16 ], view of self as an “insider” [21], and believed role of luck [27]

+Glitch game testers [@disalvo_saving_2014; @disalvo_glitch_2009-1; @disalvo_learning_2008]